smonette/escape-from-react/README.md

 npm install
 npm start
 ```
-Open a second tab on Terminal and let's get that Sass compiled
+Boom!
+Your project's installed, because NPM is pretty much magic.
+Open a second tab on Terminal and let's get that Sass compiled.
 ```
 grunt compile
 grunt watch